sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 very flexible.
 This method worked out pretty well for Prashanth:

-1. Open a U.S Bank Account with your Canadian Bank (Prashanth used TD but recommend RBC, RBC has a US branch as well though none in California)
+1. Open a U.S Bank Account with your Canadian Bank (Prashanth used TD but recommend RBC, RBC has a US branch as well though only exists online)
 2. Transfer some money to this account to last you for a few weeks in US
 3. Get a US Dollar Credit Card from Canada and use this for initial spending.
    If you are not eligible, you can ask your parents to open it for you and a